Q: What outcome can I expect for my child if we follow Brain Food’s approach?

 Pick up any cookbook and you may be surprised to find that many of the recipes contain no gluten or dairy.
 Other recipes only require minor changes, such as pan-frying in olive oil instead of butter.
 It is perfectly feasible to eat a healthy and varied, Mediterranean-style diet with no gluten or dairy, and you may well find there are health benefits for the entire family.
 As long as you are prepared to do some cooking, special diets do not need to be any more expensive than ordinary diets.

 I will support you in your learning process with tips, recipes and meal plans.
-And don’t forget to follow the Brain Food blog for more ideas and recipes!
+And don’t forget to visit the Recipe section for more ideas and recipes!

 Q: Wouldn’t a dietitian be more qualified than a nutritionist to help my child?